Champions in Life

 Two relatively younger alums, West and Johnson, were roommates at Notre Dame and members of the 1988 national championship football team.

-- a linebacker/tight end who majored in American Studies - returned home to attend Tulane, where he received his law degree ('93) and MBA ('05).
+WEST - a linebacker/tight end who majored in American Studies - returned home to attend Tulane, where he received his law degree ('93) and MBA ('05).
 He spent six years practicing law in his hometown before joining Entergy of New Orleans, as its senior regulatory counsel.
 West later transitioned into directorship roles with Entergy's regulatory affairs and distribution operations, the position he held on Aug.
 28, 2005 - when Hurricane Katrina hit the gulf coast.

 The chaotic days, weeks and months that followed in Katrina's wake posed an immense challenge for Entergy, the gas and electric utility company that serves a half-million residents.
 West's poised leadership came to the forefront, as he directed some 1,800 utility workers who worked feverishly to restore power and purge the city of dangerous floodwaters.